ad-sharon/hng12_colorGuesser/README.md

 # hng12_colorGuesser
-hng 12 stage 1 frontend task repo
+A color guessing game - Submission for the hng 12 stage 1 frontend task repo